Menu

 News & Commentary

-Our Expert lawyer Louisa Ghevaert regularly commentates on fertility and family law and cases with a genetic aspect, including:
+Our Expert lawyer Louisa Ghevaert commentates on fertility and family law and cases concerning transgender, non binary and genetic issues, including:

 “Egg, sperm and embryo freezing: what could go wrong?”
 (Louisa Ghevaert Associates’ blog, 20 June 2022).